gramineproject/gramine-tdx/pal/src/host/tdx/README.md

 - Randomness: via `rdrand` instruction

-- CPUID: mostly via `cpuid` instruction, but some returns are hard-coded
+- CPUID: mostly via `cpuid` instruction (on trusted leaves), but some leaves' returns are hard-coded (on untrusted leaves)

 - No pre-defined environment variables